 “CSM takes a holistic approach to crew wellbeing, covering the many dimensions of seafaring life through partnerships and initiatives that promote healthy physical and mental wellbeing.
 We’re pleased that our work with Mental Health Support Solutions to improve crew members’ wellbeing will be enriched further by supporting Mission to Seafarers,” said Captain Fradi.

-This partnership between CSM and Mission to Seafarers is not the first time the two have joined forces to protect seafarers’ health.
+Also, this partnership between CSM and Mission to Seafarers is not the first time the two have joined forces to protect seafarers’ health.
 They collaborated previously to help facilitate a Covid-19 one-jab vaccination programme for seafarers on vessels.

 Mission to Seafarers’ Ms Webber concluded: “Both companies put seafarers at the top of their agenda through their work.”